 - Forgetting recent or major life events.

 - Inability to remember significant details like their phone number, address, birthday, what day it is or what season it is.

 - Often trouble with incontinence.

-- Inappropriate or dangerous behaviour such as leaving the stove on going outside at night alone.
+- Inappropriate or dangerous behaviour such as leaving the stove on and going outside at night alone.

 As dementia progresses to the moderate stage, there is an increased need for care and support.
 Changes in the brain make it difficult for people with dementia to express themselves, and it can be challenging for carers to know how to react or help.

 At this stage, you should consider accessing dementia home care services so that your loved one has the tailored, expert care they need to be safe.

 Late-stage dementia is the final stage, linked to significant memory and cognitive decline.
 While they may still be able to talk, communicating and expressing thoughts is difficult; this is challenging for the patient and carer.

 - Need help to complete any daily activity.